 Suggested Read: Choose The Best Travel Insurance In India In 2019 With Our Guide

-6. Mary Help of Christians Cathedral
+6. Mary Help Of Christians Cathedral: Gape At The Architecture

 Known for its architectural beauty, this church is truly a wonder and the center of the Catholic Church of Nagaland, a semi-circular structure, it’s religious value is held very close by the people of Nagaland.
 Upholding the Naga culture, this church is popular and is home to the Diocese with the Armature Hill on one side.
 Also, the crucifix that stands tall at 16 feet is the biggest in Asia which makes this beauty one of the best places to visit in Kohima.